BeautifulInsitesInc/shopify_analytics/README.md

 # shopify_analytics
-Pull live sales and inventory data using graphql and python
+Pull live sales and inventory data using graphql and python.